-Measurable Objectives Key Activities / Measured By Accomplishment or Update Promote positive aging, socialization opportunities, and wellness, exercise and prevention activities.
-Increase the number of eligible individuals who apply for community-based LTSS through provider education, community outreach efforts and coordination with DSHS Home and Community Services.
+Measurable Objectives Key Activities / Measured By Accomplishment or Update Promote positive aging, socialization opportunities, and wellness, exercise, and prevention activities.
+Increase the number of eligible individuals who apply for community based LTSS through provider education, community outreach efforts and coordination with DSHS Home and Community Services.
 Continue and further develop the advocacy campaign regarding issues that impact older adults and caregivers.
 Continue to participate in local housing and transportation planning.
-Advisory Council meetings and Ongoing: Started 10/2020, Senior Social Check-In Phone Calls through AAA staff.
-Ongoing review of meeting minutes and agenda for Kitsap Housing and Homelessness Coalition meetings and distributing internally for staff to share with clients, general public, and professional inquiries.
+Advisory Council meetings and W4A Legislative committee meeting minutes.
+Support of issues at legislative forums, town halls and other activities.
+Develop and promote training for the community to be senior advocates.
+Ongoing: Started 10/2020, Senior Social Check-In Phone Calls through AAA staff.
+Ongoing review of meeting minutes and agenda for Kitsap Housing and Homelessness Coalition meetings and distributing internally for staff to share with clients, public, and professional inquiries.
 Ongoing: Monthly attendance at Kitsap Information and Referral Network (KIRN) including information and sharing resources for housing, employment, and public benefits December added Social Isolation section to bottom of home page on ALTC website and on scrolling bar at top of homepage.
 Ongoing attendance at variety of community meetings: NAACP Vitale Communications meetings (weekly) Kitsap Emergency Operations Partners meetings (weekly) Long-Term Care Alliance (monthly) Facilitation of the following community-based meetings: Kitsap Quarterly Provider & Partner meetings (quarterly)